 Three salt lamp colors are mostly found in the market: orange, pink, and yellow.
-Where there is no difference in all three effects, the price difference exists.
+There is a price difference between the three types/colors.
 White salt lamps are always more costly than pink and orange ones.

 Compare the price of the white salt lamp with the pink and orange lamp.
-It’s better to keep in check both colored lamps from the same manufacturer as it‘ll give you a sound idea of which’s genuine.
-However, the size does come into play so suspect not one on the basis of price alone.
+It’s better to keep in check both colored lamps from the same manufacturer as it‘ll give you a sound idea of which one’s genuine.
+However, the size also makes a difference in the price point, so don’t suspect one on the basis of price alone.

-Salt lamps are fragile objects and so easily breakable.
-Once they collide with other objects, they fall apart.
+Salt lamps are fragile units and so easily breakable.
+Once they bang with other objects, they fall apart.
 We are not suggesting you drop it off straight from a height to rest assured of its genuineness.

 The idea here is to check the reviews of other buyers.
-If they say the lamp got broken with a bang, you have your real salt lamp there.
+If they say the lamp broke with a bump or was damaged during shipping, you have your real salt lamp there.
 Agreed that it’s a challenging task to skim through them; however, your buy will be worth it.

-If it’s been long days, and you are still not feeling a positive change in your room’s environment, most probably, your salt lamp is fake.
+If it’s been long days, and you are still not feeling a positive change in your room’s environment and wellbeing, your salt lamp is probably fake.
 A real salt lamp helps cater to asthma problems, improve mood and energy, reduce stress, and help sleep.

 Better would be to ask your partner (if you have) as well.
-Know if he/she can feel the new effects.
+Know if he/she can feel the new effects as everyone doesn’t feel the change with a salt lamp.
 His/her opinion might help you reach a conclusion.

 Real salt lamp vs. fake is a serious debate.
-No doubt, there are vendors that sell fake lamps to boost sales.
+No doubt, some vendors sell fake lamps to boost sales.
 That’s why it is very important that you check out these differences and know what you are buying is real.